tsgates/arch-wiki-markdown/wiki/Mkinitcpio.md

 In general these should never be needed as mkinitcpio will make sure that any supported compression method has the necessary flags to produce a working image.
+Furthermore, misusage of this option can lead to an unbootable system if the kernel is unable to unpack the resultant archive.

 Runtime customization
 ---------------------

 Runtime configuration options can be passed to init and certain hooks via the kernel command line.
-Kernel command line parameters are often supplied by the bootloader.
+Kernel command-line parameters are often supplied by the bootloader.
 The options discussed below can be appended to the kernel command line to alter default behavior.
 See Kernel parameters and Arch Boot Process for more information.